nowshad-sust/subskribe/README.md

 - Run `npm run start:dev` on both the instances.
 - The `server` should be up on http://localhost:4000.
 - The `client` should be up on http://localhost:3000.

+# Application Workflow
+- A `node-cron` job crawls movie data every 24 hours and updates/adds to the PostgreSQL database.
+- REST APIs based on Node-Express queries database using TypeORM.
+- React-Redux frontnend consumes the APIs and shows the data accordingly.

 # API Documentation